seregazhuk/dotfiles/README.md

 dotfiles
 ========

-some configuration files and utilities.
+Configuration for VIM and Oh-my-zsh